About us - UK Pharmascan

 Which horizon scanning organisations have access to UK PharmaScan?

-All of the UK’s national horizon scanning organisations and NHS England use UK PharmaScan to enable early engagement in planning and preparing the NHS for the introduction of new medicines.
+All of the UK’s national horizon scanning organisations, NHS England and NHS Improvement use UK PharmaScan to enable early engagement in planning and preparing the NHS for the introduction of new medicines.

-Horizon scanning is a vital tool to understand the future healthcare environment and UK PharmaScan is a key source of data to help NHS England plan for future healthcare interventions.
+Horizon scanning is a vital tool to understand the future healthcare environment and UK PharmaScan is a key source of data to help NHS England and NHS Improvement plan for future healthcare interventions.
 UK PharmaScan is therefore an essential first step for manufacturers in their market access preparations.

 The NIHR Innovation Observatory (NIHRIO) uses UK PharmaScan to ensure that information on new and repurposed medicines, that are actively being monitored, is up-to-date and reliable.
 This allows us to produce timely and accurate horizon scanning intelligence to notify NICE and other national organisations to support decision-making and planning for the future.